wangzizhe/CFPNlib/docs/docs/CaseStudies/CarSharingSystem.md

 title: CarSharingSystem
 parent: Case Studies
 nav_order: 1
 ---

 # CarSharingSystem

-This case study demonstrates how **CFPNlib** can be used to implement modular and maintainable control logics within a car-sharing system.
-The model allows for dynamic control of car dispatch and pricing based on contextual factors, such as peak hours and user demand.
-The **CFPNlib** library is leveraged to introduce time-based and condition-based context events, improving flexibility without altering the core system model.
+This case study demonstrates how the **ContextVariabilityManager** can be used to implement modular and maintainable control logic within a car-sharing system.
+The model enables dynamic control of car dispatch and pricing based on contextual factors such as peak hours and user demand.
+The **ContextVariabilityManager** library is leveraged to introduce time-based and condition-based context events, enhancing flexibility without modifying the core system model.

 The structure of the case study is organized as follows: